yashmehrotra/BookAway/README.md

 1. We do not ask you to sign up.
 Thus, relieving you from the irritating logging process.
 2. Buyer directly deals with the seller.
 We ask the seller's contact information, thus making it easier for the buyer to arrange a deal with the seller.
 3. Filter your search college wise, so that you see only relevant content.

+#### Contributing
+We track our issues on github itself.
+Feel free to try your hands and send us a pull request.